manwar/theweeklychallenge/content/blog/design-pattern-factory.md

 ### Create Shape Factory
 ***

-Finally, I'll create the shape factory using dispatch table.
+Finally, I'll create the shape factory using the dispatch table.

 The method `getShape()` accepts a shape name as input.
-It then looks up the corresponding class in `%dispatch` and returns a new instance of that class.
+It then looks up the corresponding class in the dispatch table, `%dispatch`, and returns a new instance of that class.

 If the shape isn’t known, it returns `undef`.